unified-naming-convention/NamingStandard/README.md

 # Unified Naming Convention
-aka UNC, is an organization between executor developers to provide a unified scripting api for our scripters.
+aka UNC, is an organization between executor developers to provide a unified scripting API for our scripters.

 **Please go to our official website for better styled information: https://scriptunc.org/**